Log analysis on iOS/macOS/visionOS

 Press Cmd + A to select all logs, then press Cmd + C to copy the logs to the clipboard.

-For programs on macOS, if it is a command-line program, you can also obtain log output from the terminal.
+For programs on macOS, if it's a command-line program, logs can also be obtained from the terminal.

-Additionally, you can debug the app or program through Xcode and obtain logs from Xcode's log window.
+Additionally, you can debug the application or program through Xcode and obtain logs from Xcode's log window.

 Unity built-in logs

-When developing apps with Unity, in addition to the platform's native log analysis methods, the Unity Editor provides additional debugging tools.
+When developing applications using Unity, besides the platform's native log analysis methods, the Unity Editor provides additional debugging tools.

 Unity logs are divided into Unity Editor logs and Unity Player logs, which can be obtained through the following methods.